zainamir-98/english-dictionary-cpp/README.md

 # English Dictionary in C++ with Autocomplete and Autocorrect

 This is a project I made for my Data Structures and Algorithms course during my undergraduate EE program.
+The dictionary contents stored in <code>EnglishDictionary.txt</code> are first loaded into the memory when the program is launched and re-organised into a hash table.
+For autocomplete and autocorrect, the contents are separately loaded into a [Trie](https://www.geeksforgeeks.org/trie-insert-and-search/).

 </br  >
 <p align="center">